Welcome to the regional pages for the North of England. Full details of national and local events are available on our events pages.

 Ros Roberts started out on her academic career as a teacher educator and science education researcher in the 90s.
 Through spells on the Editorial Board of the Journal of Biological Education (JBE), more recently representing the JBE as a Diversity and Inclusion ambassador, and involvement with the Biology Education Researchers’ Group, Ros has a longstanding involvement with the RSB.

-Paul Beetham is currently a Supernumerary Methodist Minister.
-He studied Botany and Zoology at London University (Royal Holloway College) graduating in 1975.
+Revd Dr Paul Beetham is currently a Supernumerary Methodist Minister.
+He studied Botany and Zoology at London University (Royal Holloway College) graduating in 1975 and gained his PhD (Wales 1980) in microbiology (lichens and SO2).
 He has been editor of the Christ & The Cosmos publications, a trustee of the Science & Religion Forum and published papers in both science and theology.
 As a result of the fellowship in 2016 he published a paper entitled "Science, Theology And Politics in the Eighteenth And Twenty-first Centuries".

 Keith Lindsay graduated from St. Catherine's College Oxford, and then undertook a PhD at Edinburgh University.
 Keith carried out post-doc work in Edinburgh and then Rothamsted, before taking up a position as leader of the Plant Molecular Genetics Group at the Leicester Biocentre, and a lectureship at Leicester University (1989) before moving to a Chair in Durham in 1996.
 Keithe is Professor in the Department of Biosciences at Durham University and is a former President and Chair of Council of the Society for Experimental Biology.